MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/New-SPTranslationServiceApplication.md

 ### -PartitionMode
 Restricts this service to behave uniquely on a partitioned set of site collections.
-This cannot be changed after the application is provisioned
+This cannot be changed after the application is provisioned.

 ```yaml
 Type: SwitchParameter